gdb/bashttpd/README.md

   3. A healthy dose of insanity

 Features:
-  1. Serves text and HTML files
+  1. Serves text, HTML and binary files
   2. Shows directory listings

 Limitations (PATCHES WELCOME!):
-  1. Cannot yet serve files - we just need a way to encode files correctly on the command line.
-Any suggestions?
-  2. Does not support authentication
+  1. Does not support authentication

 Security:
   1. No input filtering yet.